TN24680/SkyGame-Data/README.md

 [![npm](https://img.shields.io/npm/v/skygame-data)](https://www.npmjs.com/package/skygame-data)

 A fan-made data repository for Sky: Children of the Light.
 This project contains the raw data that fuels [SkyGame-Planner](https://github.com/Silverfeelin/SkyGame-Planner).
 The data has been separated to make it easier to consume in other projects.
+Do note that various bits of data are tightly coupled to the Sky Planner, such as linking to image assets contained in that project.

 ## Package